calliestump/HayleesThreads.Solution/README.md

 * As a user I should be able to navigate to a splash page that lists all categories and products.
 * As the user, I need to be able to select a category and see a list of all of the products in that cataegory.
 I also need to be able to select a product, and see it's details.
+* As the user, I need to be able to add products to my cart.
 * As the admin, I need to be able to add new categories and products to our system.
 * As an admin, I need to be able to add, edit, or remove categories and products.
 I also need to be able to modify their relationship from the other side.
 </details>